2. Inside TxDOT

 The Storm Water Management Program (SWMP) is a comprehensive program to manage the quality of discharges from the municipal separate storm sewer system (MS4).
-TxDOT does not utilize a single statewide SWMP but rather a district-specific SWMP that is based on a standardized plan.
+TxDOT uses a statewide SWMP to maintain compliance with TCEQ permit WQ0005011000.

 |TxDOT Stormwater Management Program||02/18||Describes TxDOT’s MS4 program and TxDOT’s obligations to meet permit requirements in TCEQ permit WQ0005011000|